How to Negotiate Salary for Your Next Career Move

 - Potential for training

-A notepad or notebook can aid in conversations, so it is not lost important points.
+A notepad or notebook can aid in conversations, so it is not lost crucial points.

 Be confident & concise

-When you negotiate your salary It is important to be confident and articulate.
-Be clear about your experience as well as your achievements and expectations for the job.
-It’s crucial to maintain a positive tone throughout this discussion so that the employer doesn’t feel like you’re seeming unfriendly.
+In a negotiation for a salary, it’s important to be confident and articulate.
+Be clear about your experience, achievements and job expectations.
+It is important to keep a positive tone throughout this conversation so that the employer doesn’t feel like you’re seeming insecure.

 Show tangible results